SMotlagh/SMotlagh.github.io/index.md

 # Welcome

-This is the landing page for **SMotlagh**'s research site.
-Replace this section with your short bio, current projects, and what visitors should check out first.
+This is the landing page for S Yousef Oleyaeimotlagh's research site.
+I will fill in this section with my short bio, current projects, and what visitors should check out first.

 <nav style="margin-top:0.5rem">
   <a href="{{ site.baseurl }}/">Home</a> ·